A simple vaccination can keep your dog and community safe from an outbreak.

 The first confirmed Dog Flu (H3N8 strain) outbreak occurred in Florida at a greyhound racing track.
 Since then, another strain has emerged (H3N2) and one or both strains have been seen in almost every state in the US.

-*Syndromic surveillance data of Cynda Crawford, DVM, PhD, University of Florida; Edward Dubovi, PhD, Cornell University; Sanjay Kapill, DVM, PhD, ACVIM, Oklahoma State University; and IDEXX Laboratories.
-May 2017.
+*Cornell University, Test Summary for Canine Influenza Virus in Dogs not Affiliated with Greyhound Racetracks, 2009; Crawford, et al., Transmission of Equine Influenza Virus to Dogs, P.C., 2005.
+Syndromic surveillance data of Cynda Crawford, DVM, PhD, University of Florida; Edward Dubovi, PhD, Cornell University; Sanjay Kapill, DVM, PhD, ACVIM, Oklahoma State University; IDEXX Laboratories and Cornell AHDC CIV Surveillance Network.

 Be aware of the following common signs of Dog Flu:

 Runny nose that may change from clear to thick

 Cough, which may be dry or may bring up sputum